R1leMargoulin/R1leMargoulin/README.md

 - I am currently first year PhD student at CRIStAL Laboratory - GT I2C - Team SMAC.
 - I am posting some video and projects on my Linkedin
+- I have a repository that I will feed with some guides/tips I have, don't hesitate to visit it [here](https://github.com/R1leMargoulin/Guides/wiki)

 💼 **Current position:**